Aliasing-Free Neural Audio Synthesis: Experiments

 \subsubsection{Ablation Study}

 We conducted an ablation study on singing voice to illustrate the effectiveness of our proposed anti-aliased modules, as shown in Table~\ref{tab:results-ablation}.
-For activation functions, oversampling is crucial for audio quality; removing it degrades synthesis quality both objectively and subjectively.
+Specifically, we isolate the impact of each component by keeping all other model components strictly unmodified while either removing the target module or replacing it with an alternative one.
+For activation functions, oversampling is crucial for audio quality; although it introduces extra computational cost, removing it degrades synthesis quality both objectively and subjectively.
 Meanwhile, their anti-aliasing abilities also correlate with the synthesis quality.
 Among them, our ADAA SnakeBeta achieves the best result both objectively and subjectively, followed by the SnakeBeta and ELU.
 For different upsampling layers, the ConvTranspose, linear, and nearest interpolation achieve similar results objectively.
 The linear and nearest interpolation methods achieve the best subjective performance, as they do not exhibit ``tonal artifacts'' and attenuate part of the ``mirrored'' aliasing artifacts compared to the ConvTranspose layer.
 Finally, the deterministic noise prior proves to be a crucial factor in achieving synthesis fidelity; removing it would greatly degrade the synthesis performance both objectively and subjectively.
 This aligns with previous work~\cite{noise-prior}, which demonstrates that standard neural networks exhibit spectral bias, hindering their ability to reconstruct high-frequency details.
 This issue can be resolved by projecting inputs into a high-frequency prior, thus overcoming the low-frequency bias.
+Overall, the experimental results validate our proposed anti-aliased modules, illustrating their effectiveness.